rootblind/dataminer-bot/README.md

 If you wait like 10-20s before using the command again, seems to make this error less often.
 For me it didn't create enough inconvenience to figure it out, but I will mention it just so anyone that uses it knows.

 Might be only Discord API related.

+## Other tools
+In `python_tools` directory I wrote some scripts strictly on my use case to help me combine my user data requested from discord as a csv file and append that file to the main `data.csv` file.

 ## Documentation
 All the code is commented.